 There are several options for you to consider if you would like the “PERFECT SMILE”.

-Many factors can cause teeth to become crooked or jaws misaligned, including thumb-sucking or a traumatic injury and some conditions are inherited.
+Many factors can contribute to teeth to become crooked or jaws misaligned, including childhood thumb-sucking, mouth breathing or a traumatic injury, and some conditions are inherited.

-Often early problems are associated with breathing issues, such as snoring or mouth-breathing.
-Read more about kids breathing issues here.
+Often early problems are associated with airway issues, such as snoring or mouth-breathing.

-A variety of different “plates” (known as orthopaedic plates or functional appliances) can be used to deal with issues before they become a big problem requiring full blown orthodontic treatment with braces/Invisalign, and or extractions/surgery.
-We recommend a brief consultation before the age of 4, then again around age 7 to check for issues which can be addressed early.
+A variety of different “plates” (known as orthopaedic plates or functional appliances) can be used to deal with issues in younger children before they become a big problem requiring full blown orthodontic treatment with braces/Invisalign, and or extractions/surgery.
+We recommend a brief consultation before the age of 5, then again around age 7 to check for issues which can be addressed early.
 Adult braces usually entail additional procedures because their faces have already fully developed.

 Because orthodontic appliances need to be adjusted every 6 to 12 weeks to ensure they continue to move the teeth into their correct position, this can create pressure on the teeth and jaws.
-This mild discomfort usually subsides following each adjustment.
+This can cause mild discomfort which usually subsides following each adjustment.